-So how do I keep my stress at bay?
-Below are my tried-and-true tips on how to make the most of this Thanksgiving with your loved ones:
+In any event, cooking the traditional holiday meal can get stressful, so here are my tips on how to make the most of this Thanksgiving with your loved ones:

 Preparing the table beforehand is a great way to reduce stress and anxiety on the Big Day.
-I spend a lot of time researching great tablescapes and then once I've decided on the look I want to present, I set the table about a week in advance.
+I spend a lot of time researching great tablescapes and then once I've decided on the look I want to present, I set the table a few days in advance.
 Then, the night before Thanksgiving, I set the glasses and silverware so they don't gather dust.

-Many of the traditional Thanksgiving dishes can be prepared the day before, if not earlier.
+Thanksgiving can be far less stressful when planning and preparing early.
+Many of the traditional dishes can be prepared the day before and then frozen, such as casseroles and desserts.
 I like to create a cooking schedule for the week, so everything is planned out and organized.
 This reduces stress on Thanksgiving and allows me to enjoy more, the day of.